txlog/agent/doc/txlog.1.md

 Common error messages:

-- **"authentication failed: invalid or revoked API key"** - The API key is not valid.
-Check that the key is correct and has not been revoked in the server.
+- **"authentication failed: invalid credentials (API key or username/password)"** - The credentials provided are not valid.
+Check that the API key or username/password are correct and have not been revoked in the server.
 - **"server version X does not support API key authentication"** - The server version is too old.
 Upgrade to version 1.14.0 or higher.
 - **"failed to connect to server"** - Cannot reach the server.
 Check the URL